Zuikyo/ZIKRouter/Documentation/English/ModuleRegistration.md

   <img src="../Resources/Auto-register-manually-register-5000.png" width="70%">
 </p>

-There is no performance problem in 64 bit device.
-In 32 bit device like iPhone 5, most time is costed in objc method invocations.
+There is no performance problem in 64 bit devices.
+In 32 bit devices like iPhone 5, most time is costed in objc method invocations.
 The time is almost the same even we replace registration methods with empty methods that do nothing.

 If your project needs to support 32 bit device, and your modules are more than 1000, you can use manually registration.
 But you will not use manually registration in most of the time, because even in Wechat app, there are only about 600 hundred view controllers.